tera-arise/arise/README.md

 * .NET SDK 8.0.0 Preview 7
 * PostgreSQL 14.6+

+Development will typically require one of the following editors:

+* Visual Studio 2022 Preview 17.8.0+
+* Visual Studio Code 1.81.1+
+* JetBrains Rider 2023.2+
+* JetBrains Fleet 1.22+

 Simply run `./cake` (a Bash script) to build client artifacts for Windows (x64) and server artifacts for the current platform (Windows or Linux, x64 or Arm64).
 This will use the `Debug` configuration by default, which is suitable for development and debugging.
 Pass `-c Release` instead to use that configuration, resulting in an optimized build.

-Note that `Debug` and `Release` configurations are independent of whether the resulting artifacts are suitable for deployment; see the [vendoring instructions](#vendoring).
+Note that `Debug` and `Release` configurations are orthogonal to whether the resulting artifacts are suitable for deployment; see the [vendoring instructions](#vendoring).